Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 ## Face Recognition techniques

-This subject has a broad reach and extensive literature, and an entire series of expert publications deal with its particular understanding.
+This subject has a broad reach and extensive literature, and an entire series of expert publications deal with its understanding.
 Therefore, it is not surprising that although employing the same set of tools, the problem hides a variety of specialities: Face recognition is the study of figuring out the formal and shape requirements for recognising a person's face and separating it from the background (Khan, 2018).
 Face-based identification, a subset of this, employs the former's advances to determine how similar or unlike two faces are and if they can both belong to the same person.
 Although the separation of these two notions is not strictly scientific in nature, the literature utilises them interchangeably to some degree, and they will be made separate throughout the remainder of the thesis.

+## Face detection systems

-## **Face detection systems may be categorised into four classes based on their work**.
+Facial detection systems may be categorised into four classes based on their work.

 -   Knowledge-based methods